 The Dutch Whistleblowers Authority

-An employee can report a case of company or government misconduct to the Dutch Whistleblowers Authority.
+An employee can report a case of company or government misconduct to the Dutch Whistleblowers Authority (in Dutch).
 The Dutch Whistleblowers Authority can help you as an employer to prevent misconduct, and to improve your organisation’s integrity.